DavidJGChen/probably-incorrect-answers/understanding-analysis/sequences-and-series.typ

     For all colleges in the United States, there exists a professor who gives every student a grade of either A or B.
   +
     There exists a college in the United States where every student is at least six feet tall.
 ]

+#solution[
+  +
+    Find a college in the US where all students are below 7 feet tall.
+  +
+    Find a college in the US where all professors give out grades other than A or B.
+  +
+    Show that all colleges have a student under 6 feet tall.
+]

 #exercise[2.2.4][